home | mines | species | plants | mine-keys | links | search | updates | newsletters | contributing | books

 The shape of the mines (gallery or blotch) and the patterns of the droppings (frass), besides characteristics of the larvae and pupae, can be diagnostic.

-Lepidoptera tend to make galleries or blotches with single lines of frass, whereas Diptera characteristically make twin trails of frass.
+Lepidoptera tend to make full depth galleries or blotches with single lines of frass, whereas Diptera larvae are maggots and the mines are either lower or upper-surface (or a mixture of both).
+They characteristically make twin trails of frass.

-Hymenoptera mines have characteristically more copious and darker frass, when compared to dipetrous mines. several species, including Coleoptera, make cut-outs in the leaf and teh form of these can aid identification.
+Several species, including Coleoptera, make cut-outs in the leaf and the form of these can aid identification.

 Coleoptera